lehner-lab/DiMSum/README.md

 # Pipeline

-The DiMSum pipeline processes raw sequencing reads (in FASTQ format) from deep mutational scanning (DMS) experiments to produce variant counts for each sample.
-These counts are suitable for use in downstream analyses of epistasis and [protein structure determination](https://github.com/lehner-lab/DMS2structure).
+The DiMSum pipeline processes raw sequencing reads (in FASTQ format) from deep mutational scanning (DMS) experiments to produce variant counts, fitness and error estimates.
+These estimates are suitable for use in downstream analyses of epistasis and [protein structure determination](https://github.com/lehner-lab/DMS2structure).

 ## Stage 1: DEMULTIPLEX READS